relaxdiego/demo-charm/README.md

 Demo Charm
 ==========

-This is a demo charm that I'm using to learn the Operator Framework.
 It's new!
 It's shiny!
 It's definitely buggy!

+This is just a charm that I'm using to learn the Operator Framework.

 Installation